Regulatory framework

 The Environment Protection Act 1993 provides provisions and regulatory instruments that enables the EPA to regulate those responsible for site contamination.

-The framework provides details of the way in which the EPA:
+The SC Regulatory framework details the process the EPA will generally use to regulate and progress the assessment and remediation of site contamination, and provides details of the way in which the EPA:

 - reviews and processes information relating to site contamination